ktcarr/whoi-climate-data-tutorial/README.md

 <sup>1</sup>Cresswell-Clay, N. et al. "Twentieth-century Azores High expansion unprecedented in the past 1,200 years". *Nat.
 Geosci.* 15, 548–553 (2022).

+## 7/17 updates
+- Here's a link to the (new) notebook we'll use today: [scripts/1.5_detection_tutorial.ipynb](scripts/1.5_detection_tutorial.ipynb).
+In this notebook we'll compare Woods Hole 2m-temperature between pre-industrial control and historical simulations
+- We'll look at large ensembles tomorrow, using the following notebook: [scripts/2_cmip_tutorial.ipynb](scripts/2_cmip_tutorial.ipynb)

 ## 7/16 updates
 - See the [results](results) folder to see the output of running the each of the tutorial notebooks.
 For example, to see the output of scripts/0_xarray_tutorial.ipynb, navigate to the folder [results/0_xarray_tutorial](results/0_xarray_tutorial) and open the markdown file [0_xarray_tutorial.md](results/0_xarray_tutorial/0_xarray_tutorial.md).
 - See the [FAQ](docs/FAQ.md) page for a possible solution to the "NetCDF: HDF error" that many people have been getting when trying to open data from the CMIP6 server